pacman546/Insyd_notification_system_frontend/README.md

 - Output Directory: `dist`
 - Install Dependencies: `npm install`

+## How to Use the App

+You can test the real-time notification system using two sample users: **Alex** and **Jiri**.
+Follow these steps:

+1. **Go online as Alex**
+   Open the app and select "Alex" from the user list to connect via WebSocket.

+2. **Like a post by Jiri**
+   Perform an action such as liking a post authored by Jiri.

+3. **Go offline as Alex, then go online as Jiri**
+   Disconnect Alex and switch to Jiri as the active user.

+4. **View the notification**
+   Jiri will receive a notification.
+You can **acknowledge** it by clicking on it, or leave it unacknowledged.

+> You can reverse the flow to send a notification from Jiri to Alex as well.

+This flow demonstrates the async queuing, Redis buffering, and real-time delivery powered by WebSockets.

 ## Environment Variables

 No environment variables are required as the WebSocket URL is hardcoded for the production environment